engineyard/ey-docs/pages/customize-nginx.md

 2. If you have a clustered environment with one or more application-slave instances, make the same edits on the slave instances (or copy the edited files from the application master instance).

-2. Load new the Ngnix configuration files by doing one of the following:
+3. Load new the Ngnix configuration files by doing one of the following:
     * In the UI, click Apply.
-    * Via SSH connect to the application master instance and type this engineyard gem command:
+    * Use the CLI interface (on your local machine), type this engineyard gem command:

             ey ssh "sudo /etc/init.d/nginx reload" -e environment_name --app-servers